 When deciding what sentence to impose within all the possibilities listed under a statute, judges will examine the facts of the case itself, as well as other aggravating and mitigating factors.
 Aggravating factors tend to make the crime more serious.
 They typically include such things as the defendant's criminal history and whether or not the victim was particularly vulnerable, and the presence of aggravating factors usually results in a harsher sentence.
 Mitigating factors usually influence judges to hand down a more lenient sentence, such as when the defendant has taken responsibility for the crime or has no previous criminal history.

 As previously mentioned, the penalties and sentencing for a larceny conviction will depend on a state's laws.
 Each state will also have a variety of variations of larceny penalties depending on the particular circumstances of the crime.

 For example, in California, a grand theft of a firearm could result in a sentence of 16 months, two years or three years.
 All other grand thefts would result in imprisonment in a county jail of up to a year.
 Petty thefts, on the other hand, carry a possible sentence of up to six months in a county jail and a potential fine of up to $1,000.

 By contrast, in New York there are several degrees of grand larceny, determined mostly by the value of the stolen property.
 The penalties for these degrees of grand larcenies range from one to twelve years imprisonment, subject to a judge's discretion.
 Petit larcenies, however, are misdemeanors and punishable by a prison term of up to a year.

 Having a good legal defense team is important not just during trial, but also during sentencing.
-As noted, there are mitigating and aggravating factors that apply which could determine the level of punishment you receive for a larceny conviction.
+As noted, larceny penalties and sentencing will vary depending on the circumstances surrounding the crime.
 There are skilled criminal defense attorneys in your area who know the process inside and out and sometimes understand what arguments connect best with certain judges.